sonic-pi-net/sonic-pi/README.md

 # Sonic Pi

-Developed at the University of Cambridge Computer Laboratory, Sonic Pi is an open source programming environment designed to explore and teach programming concepts through the process of creating new sounds.
+Sonic Pi is an open source programming environment designed to explore and teach programming concepts through the process of creating new sounds.
 Sonic Pi comes with an associated scheme of work which emphasises the importance of creativity in the learning process and gives users the control to turn their sonic ideas into reality.

 * Info: http://www.cl.cam.ac.uk/projects/raspberrypi/sonicpi/
 * Source: https://github.com/samaaron/sonic-pi